RingCentral-Pro-Services/serverless-frontend/README.md

 ```
 For example, if your appEndpoint is set to `app-xyz` and your appDomain is set to `ringcentralps.com`, then your app will be located at `app-xyz.ringcentralps.com` after deployment (the default CloudFront URL will remain accessible as well).

-An ACM certificate matching the value of appDomain is required unless using the default CloudFront certificate (which is good if you are only using the default CloudFront URL and do not need the custom domain functionality).
+An ACM certificate (SSL/TLS) validated against the domain being used as the value of 'appDomain' is required unless using the default CloudFront certificate.
+Using the default certificate can be useful, for example, if you only need to use the default CloudFront URL during Dev/QA and do not need the custom domain functionality.
 See ACM section below.

 ### AWS Certificate Manager (ACM)
 working on it...